BREAKING! PROOF CHINA SATELLITES OVER MAUI AT FIRE STARTS! | The Prather Brief Ep. 92

-Don’t Let the Mainstream Media Control the Narrative – Join AMP INSIDER!
+AMP INSIDER: Talk with our show hosts live on “Ask The Expert”.
+Go deeper with your research with archived shows and discounts on Patriot resources!

-When You Subscribe Now + Use the Code ‘PRATHER’ You’ll Receive The First Month for Just $1 –
+When You Subscribe Now + Use the Code ‘GEORGE’ You’ll Receive The First Month for Just $1 –

 It’s Patriots like you, who help fund AMP’s efforts to provide uncensored news you can trust.